simongog/sdsl-lite/benchmark/indexing_count/README.md

     - [R][RPJ] with package `xtable`.
 You can install the package by calling `install.packages("xtable")` in R.
     - [pdflatex][LT] to generate the pdf reports.
-  * The construction of the 200MB indexes needs about 1GB of RAM.
+  * The construction of the 200MB indexes requires about 1GB of RAM.

 ## Usage

- * `make timing`  compiles the programs, downloads test the 200MB [Pizza&Chili][pz] test cases, builds the indexes and runs the performance tests and generated a report located as `visualization/count.pdf`.
-The raw numbers of the timing can be found in the `results/all.txt`.
+ * `make timing`  compiles the programs, downloads test the 200MB [Pizza&Chili][pz] test cases, builds the indexes, runs the performance tests, and generated a report located at `visualize/count.pdf`.
+The raw numbers of the timings can be found in the `results/all.txt`.
-   Indexes and temporary files are stored in the directory `data` and `tmp`.
+   Indexes and temporary files are stored in the directory `indexes` and `tmp`.
 For the 5 x 200 MB of [Pizza&Chili][pz] data the project will produce about 7.2 GB of additional data.
-On my machine (MacBookPro Retina 2.6GHz Intel Core i7, 16GB 1600 Mhz DDR3, SSD) the benchmark, invoced by `make timing`, took about 11 minutes.
+On my machine (MacBookPro Retina 2.6GHz Intel Core i7, 16GB 1600 Mhz DDR3, SSD) the benchmark, invoced by `make timing`, took about 11 minutes (excluding the time to downlaod the test instances).
    Have a look at the [generated report][RES].
  * All created indexes and test results can be deleted by calling `make cleanall`.